kyverno/chainsaw/website/docs/configuration/options/execution.md

 # Execution options

-Execution options determine how tests are run.
+Execution options determine how tests are run by Chainsaw.

 ## Supported elements